Isle of Wight Coastal Path: Freshwater Bay to Needles New Battery

 Starting 100 metres west of The Albion Hotel, the path is a steady climb ascending Tennyson Down where at its peak stands the Tennyson memorial.
 The path continues forward to the Needles Old Battery (National Trust) with views over Alum Bay.

 Yarmouth to East Cowes

 Away from the approaches to East Cowes and Yarmouth, the majority of this section follows inland roads and many unmade, muddy public footpaths.
-Between Thorness Bay and Hampstead Point the path takes a circuitous 7 mile route via Newtown and Shalfleet to avoid a rifle range and the Newtown River.
+Between Thorness Bay and Hamstead Point the path takes a circuitous 7 mile route via Newtown and Shalfleet to avoid a rifle range and the Newtown River.

 The total official length of this section is 17 miles.

 East Cowes to Ryde

 Wootton to Ryde

 Walking on roads until the outskirts of Fishbourne, then along a track past Quarr Abbey and Ryde Golf Course, then roads into Ryde.

 Practical aspects

-As the route is circular one can join at any point.
+The route is circular and one can join at any point.

 The route is easily accessible by public transport: Ryde and Yarmouth Bus Stations are on the route, and Southern Vectis bus routes stop near the route.
 Ferry services from the mainland arrive at Yarmouth, Cowes, East Cowes, Fishbourne and Ryde, all of which are on the route.
 Additionally, Ryde Esplanade and Lake railway stations are on the path, and Shanklin and Sandown stations are less than 750m away.

 There are some sections, notably between Blackgang and Brook, where public transport is limited.
 Small public car parks are located along the Military Road, most of which are free.
 In other locations, car parking on the route is within an urban or semi-urban area and a fee is charged.

 The Ordnance Survey maps covering the route are: